capralifecycle/liflig-document-store/README.md

 # ddd-aggregates

-Kotlin library holding some concepts around DDD Aggregates for reuse in Liflig.
+Kotlin library implementing the repository pattern for storing documents as JSONB in Postgres.

-* Basic structure for Entity, Entity IDs, Aggregates and versions
-* CRUD-like Repository with optimistic locking using JDBI, Kotlinx Serialization, Arrow and Kotlin Coroutines
+* CRUD-like Repository with extendable methods for flexibility.
+* Optimistic locking.
+* JDBI library for convenience.
+* Serialization and deserialization of objects using Kotlinx Serialization.
+* Connection pool with HikariCP.
+* Database migrations with Flyway.

 This library is currently only distributed in Liflig internal repositories.